Tonterias2/JhipsterPress082018/ReadMe/Solution9.md

 	ROLE_ANONYMOUS

-With that, you will be able to use in your /src/main/java/es3/config/SecurityConfiguration.java or in (src/main/java/com/jhipsterpress2/web/web/rest/FrontpageconfigResource.java) for example
+With that, you will be able to use it in your /src/main/java/es3/config/SecurityConfiguration.java or in (src/main/java/com/jhipsterpress/web/web/rest/FrontpageconfigResource.java), for example:

 	@DeleteMapping("/order-items/{id}")
 	@Timed